danny-briskin/danny-briskin.github.io/docs/_posts/2021-07-09-ml-detects-decorative-images.markdown

 # Architecture
-Let's assume that we have a WCAG testing software, and we will provide it a service that receives a link to a picture and several (>=1) texts/words/sentences that are possible topics of given image.
+Let's assume that we have a WCAG testing software, and we will provide it an API/service that receives a link to a picture and several (>=1) texts/words/sentences that are possible topics of given image.
 The response is the probability for each given text that the topic of the image is the same.

 The request: